Helping you get through life

 One in ten people are dyslexic.
 But having difficulty with words doesn't have to hold you back.

 Dyslexia literally means "difficulty with words".
 It affects one in ten of us, some more than others, and famous dyslexics include Jamie Oliver and Richard Branson.

 If we have dyslexia:

-Being dyslexic doesn't mean we're thick.
-We may score very highly on IQ tests.
-It has nothing to do with intelligence.
+Being dyslexic doesn't mean you're thick.
+In fact, you may score very highly on IQ tests - it has nothing to do with intelligence.
 Dyslexia often runs in families.
-It may be in our genes.

 If you think you have dyslexia, speak to your teacher.
 Every school should have a special needs coordinator who could test you for dyslexia, or arrange an educational specialist to do this.

-If we have dyslexia we should receive educational support.
-This support aims to help overcome the problems dyslexia brings.
-So that we can maximise your potential.
+If you have dyslexia, you should get educational support.
+This support aims to help overcome the problems dyslexia brings, for example to improve your reading speed.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.